 Knowing how to choose the ideal lens is dependent on the style and type of photography you aim to shoot.
 Whether you focus on portraits, landscape, travel, food or architecture – certain lenses will prove to be a better choice due to several factors.
-The components you should always consider when choosing a lens are the focal length and the speed of the lens as determined by its maximum aperture diameter.
+When you begin to learn about lenses, the components you should always consider when choosing a lens are the focal length and the speed of the lens as determined by its maximum aperture diameter.

 The definition of focal length is “the distance between the center of a lens or curved mirror and its focus.”
 The focal length of a lens can be seen in different forms such as fixed or zoom.
 A fixed focal length is a lens that cannot be altered while shooting.
 For example if you are shooting with a fixed 50mm. lens, you can only shoot at 50mm.
 For lenses that have zoom capabilities such as a 24-70mm lens, you can adjust the length to the dimensions within the parameters.
 Depending on the photography you produce, you will choose a lens with a focal length that will work best.